 |Wear resistance||✔ (depending on application)||✔ (depending on application)|

-Steel isn't as easy to cut with the same consistency, and it causes more tool wear.
+Steel isn't as easy to cut with the same consistency, and it causes more tool wear, resulting in higher production costs.
 Hardened steels, or those with higher carbon content, also increase tool wear.
-And, low-carbon steels, despite being softer, can get gummy and difficult to work with.
+Softer steel isn’t necessarily any better, however—low-carbon steels, despite being softer, can get gummy and difficult to work with.

-Impact resistanceSo far, it might seem that there are more advantages to using cast iron than steel, but where steel really shines is in its ability to resist sudden impacts.
-This has to do with its toughness properties—i.e. its ability to withstand high stress and strain forces.
+Impact resistanceSo far, it might seem that there are more advantages to using cast iron than steel, but steel has one significant advantage: impact resistance.
+Steel is excellent at withstanding sudden impacts without bending, deforming, or breaking.
+This is due to its toughness: its ability to withstand high stress and strain forces.

-Iron has better resistance to corrosion than steel.
+Iron has better corrosion resistance than steel.
 However, when left unprotected, both metals will oxidize in the presence of moisture.
-Given a long-enough time, they'll eventually flake away into nothing.
+Given enough time, they'll eventually flake away into nothing.

+Any chip or crack that exposes the underlying metal can will result in corrosion, so regular maintenance is important for coated metals.
 If corrosion resistance is an important factor, alloy steels are likely a better option—specifically stainless steels, which have chromium and other alloys added to prevent oxidation.